IHE/ITI.MHD/input/pagecontent/ITI-65.md

   * may have one or more [Folder type List](StructureDefinition-IHE.MHD.Comprehensive.Folder.html)
   * may have one [Patient](http://hl7.org/fhir/R4/patient.html)

-When resources are `contained` (see ITI TF-3: 4.5.1), they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/R4/references.html#contained](http://hl7.org/fhir/R4/references.html#contained) ).
+When resources are `contained` , see [ITI TF-3: 4.5.1](32_fhir_maps.html), they shall be contained using the FHIR contained method (see [http://hl7.org/fhir/R4/references.html#contained](http://hl7.org/fhir/R4/references.html#contained) ).

 When the DocumentReference.content.attachment.url points at a Binary Resource, the Binary Resource shall be in the Bundle.
 See FHIR Resolving references in Bundles at [http://hl7.org/fhir/R4/bundle.html#references](http://hl7.org/fhir/R4/bundle.html#references).

 ###### 2:3.65.4.1.2.2 Patient Identity

-All DocumentReference.subject, and List.subject values shall be References to a FHIR Patient Resource.
-This value may be a relative reference to a Patient Resource within the Bundle or an absolute external reference (URL).
-This value should be an absolute external reference that may be obtained through use of [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html), or by some other means.
-The Patient Resource needs to be accessible to both the Document Source and the Document Recipient.
+All DocumentReference.subject, and List.subject values shall be References to a FHIR Patient Resource that may be obtained through use of [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html), or by some other means.
+If the Patient Resource is accessible to both the Document Source and Document Recipient via an external reference, it shall be included as an external reference.
+Otherwise, the Patient Resource shall be included in the Bundle.

 When the [UnContained Reference Option](1332_actor_options.html#13323-uncontained-reference-option) is used, there is no need to populate the sourcePatientInfo element.
 Otherwise, when sourcePatientInfo is provided, the DocumentReference.context.sourcePatientInfo shall be a reference to a “contained” Patient Resource.
 That is, the source patient info is encoded in a Patient Resource within the DocumentReference.contained element (see [http://hl7.org/fhir/R4/references.html#contained](http://hl7.org/fhir/R4/references.html#contained) ).